bensutherland/ms_oyster_popgen/README.md

 #00-scripts/assessment_scripts/02_assess_cstacks.sh
 # then go to the same R script to make figures

-./00-scripts/stacks_3_sstacks.sh
+Edit to use more cores and to use -g flag ./00-scripts/stacks_3_sstacks.sh

 # see the output by:
 # grep -E 'Processing|matching loci' 10-log_files/*sstacks.log | grep -v 'haplotypes examined' - > 10-log_files/sstacks_output_trimmed.txt
 # this gives you how many loci were matched against the catalog per sample